Objective comparison of methods to decode anomalous diffusion: Methods

 \subsubsection{Additional metrics}

 Further statistics were used for the comparative analysis of the performance of the methods. \begin{itemize} \item{Anomalous exponent bias.} For the determination of the anomalous diffusion exponent in T1 and T3, besides the accuracy, we further assessed whether the predicted value systematically differed from the ground truth.
-For this reason, we calculated the distribution of the difference between predicted and ground truth exponent (Figs.~\ref{fig:T1_1D_bias},\ref{fig:T1_2D_bias}, and \ref{fig:T1_3D_bias}), and estimated the bias $\theta$ as its expectation value:
+For this reason, we calculated the distribution of the difference between predicted and ground truth exponent (Supplementary Fig.~\ref{fig:T1_1D_bias}, Supplementary Fig.~\ref{fig:T1_2D_bias}, and Supplementary Fig.~\ref{fig:T1_3D_bias}), and estimated the bias $\theta$ as its expectation value:

 As shown in Fig.~\ref{fig:task1}, the estimation of the anomalous diffusion exponent from the fit of the TA-MSD shows a negative bias (i.e., the predicted exponent $\alpha_{\rm{p}}$ is systematically smaller than the ground truth exponent $\alpha_{\rm{GT}}$).
 Such effect is particularly important close to $\alpha_{\rm{GT}} = 1$ and is associated to the presence of localization error~\cite{martin2002apparent}.
-However, as shown in Figs.~\ref{fig:T1_1D_bias}, \ref{fig:T1_2D_bias}, and \ref{fig:T1_3D_bias}, the top performing methods show little or no bias in their predictions.
+However, as shown in Supplementary Fig.~\ref{fig:T1_1D_bias}, Supplementary Fig.~\ref{fig:T1_2D_bias}, and Supplementary Fig.~\ref{fig:T1_3D_bias}, the top performing methods show little or no bias in their predictions.